NDAs: What are they, and why are they so important?

 What if I have my Facebook private to only my friends and family?

 This is still not an acceptable place to discuss confidential work-related material.
-Remember that not only can things be screenshotted, but even things being said verbally can get you in trouble.
-For example, you break NDA by talking about something you auditioned for on your personal Facebook, but figure you're okay because you don't have fans or clients friended.
+For example, let's you break NDA by talking about something you auditioned for on your personal Facebook, but figure you're okay because you don't have fans or clients friended.
 However, your cousin sees it and, meaning well, tells a friend of theirs "Hey, guess what cool thing my cousin got to audition for!" and that friend tells another person, and suddenly it finds its way onto an Internet forum.
 It is always better to be safe than sorry.

 Unfortunately, most companies do not tell us when we can announce our roles, so the responsibility falls on us as actors to keep track of release dates and whether or not our characters have yet been implemented.
 If you are ever in doubt, always ask to be sure.